Invariants and chaos in the Volterra gyrostat without energy conservation: Constants of motion for the Volterra gyrostat (VG)

 {}

-Table 5: Constants of motion for $p+q+r\neq0$.
-Subclasses with three linear coefficients have no constants of motion, those with two linear coefficients have one constant of motion, and those with one or no linear coefficient have two independent constants of motion.
-The number of independent constants of motion is given by $k$.
+Table 3: Constants of motion for $p+q+r\neq0$.
+Subclasses with three linear coefficients have no invariants, those with two linear coefficients have one quadratic invariant, and those with one or no linear coefficient have two independent quadratic invariants.
+The number of independent quadratic invariants is given by $k$.

 {}